 Our Research

+Ticks have an innate immune system that responds to tick-borne microbes.
 Hemocytes (tick immune cells) comprise a crucial part of the tick’s immune system.
 However, we know very little about what they do.
 Using time-lapse microscopy and flow cytometry, we are characterizing the functions of hemocytes and how they ensure vector competence and fitness.

 Conserved Tick and Mammalian Factors